Mahokkit/JS-PigGame/README.md

 # JS-PigGame
 A game I made following a JavaScript tutorial... with modification.
+Good luck at winning. lols